-Edgar Heap of Birds—Cheyenne-Arapaho artist, educator, advocate for indigenous communities and distinguished alumnus of Temple University’s Tyler School of Art—is returning to Tyler for a public lecture, an exhibition of his work and his induction into Temple’s Gallery of Success on October 17-18, 2018.
+Edgar Heap of Birds—Cheyenne-Arapaho artist, educator, advocate for indigenous communities and distinguished alumnus of Temple University’s Tyler School of Art and Architecture—is returning to Tyler for a public lecture, an exhibition of his work and his induction into Temple’s Gallery of Success on October 17-18, 2018.

 The celebration of Edgar Heap of Birds, MFA ‘79, begins on Wednesday, October 17, with a free public lecture, “Influences, Mentors, Colleagues and Our Homage to This Earth,” at Temple Contemporary, Tyler’s exhibitions and public programs space (6 p.m., 2001 N. 13th St., Philadelphia).
 The lecture is part of the Critical Dialogue series, a long-standing core component of Tyler’s MFA program in Painting, Drawing and Sculpture.
 Temple Contemporary will display his powerful work, “Not Your Coyote Stories” (above, in background) until December 8.